 The spread of the Covid-19 disease globally has taught companies how to stay connected to a cloud-based EDI network.
 It will allow easy and fast connection and trading with suppliers and customers from all over the world.
 Also, it provides some integral and value-added tools for enhancing visibility and automating processes to boost business growth.

 Electronic data interchange is going to play a massive role in the e-commerce sector.
 “In 2019 EDI accounted for 78.4%—$7.00 trillion—of all B2B electronic sales.”
-As we are moving towards 2021, B2B sales are expected to continue getting conducted online.
+As we are move through 2022, B2B sales are expected to continue getting conducted online.